 Having regard to section 12(16), the prescribed process sets out a 99-week timeframe within which to make a Development Plan.
-As indicated above, the Plan was informed by the Strategic Environmental Assessment, the Appropriate Assessment and the Strategic Flood Risk Assessment.
-The Act provides for three key periods of public consultation.
+The Planning and Development Act, 2000 (as amended) provides for an additional period of time in the event that a Strategic Environmental Assessment (SEA) or Appropriate Assessment (AA) is required for any material amendment.
+The Act provides for three periods of public consultation.

-The Development Plan was subject to a consultation strategy which had particular regard to Covid restrictions.
-Consultation commenced with the Pre-Draft public consultation from 31st July to 28th September 2020.
-This included a Strategic Issues Papers booklet, the Mayor's launch, public webinars, a social media campaign, stakeholder meetings, public meetings by appointment, printed media, virtual public consultation and briefing sessions to the elected members.
+The Draft Plan has been prepared following a period of consultation which commenced on the 31st of July 2020.
+Pre-Draft public consultation was undertaken over an 8-week period from 31st July to 28th September 2020 which included a Strategic Issues Papers booklet, the Mayor's launch, public webinars, a social media campaign, stakeholder meetings, public meetings, printed media, virtual public consultation and briefing sessions to the elected members.
 A dedicated website was developed to facilitate public engagement and a submissions portal provided for online submissions.
 A total of 227 submissions were received.
-Following the consideration of the Chief Executive's Report meetings were held in February 2021 where the Elected Members issued the strategic direction for the preparation of the draft plan.
-The Draft Plan went on public display for ten weeks in early July 2021 following a number of Development Plan meetings in June.
+A Chief Executive's Report summarised these submissions and made recommendations on the Strategic Direction for the Draft Plan.
+Meetings were held in February 2021 where the Elected Members considered the Chief Executive's report and issued the strategic direction for the preparation of the draft plan.
+The Draft Plan will be on public display for ten weeks in early July 2021 following its consideration by the Members.